 The UKCSI provides a unique way of tracking and comparing customer satisfaction performance across the UK economy.
 An organisation’s inclusion in the UKCSI is unrelated to membership of The Institute.
 The UKCSI is designed to give an objective view of the state of customer satisfaction in the UK.

-- c.60% of customers chose an organisation for at least one aspect of its local relevance or commitment
+- 45% of customers chose an organisation because of at least one aspect of its local relevance or commitment

 What the UKCSI includes